top of page

 Introduction

 Tough times in life are something we all share.
-Even Jesus had to face moments of deep anguish.
 But be comforted.
 God's power is always greater than our challenges.
 In this blog, we explore how faith in prayer can transform our approach, and be our source of real strength in tough times.

 There’s endless advice in just about every media telling us how to face tough times.
 Some of this advice is doubtlessly top-notch.
 It affirms our value as individuals, tells us how to be assertive, gives handy tips, and so on.
 Too often though, there’s one glaring omission.
 God isn’t mentioned.

-Jesus himself was no stranger to tough times.
-The toughest came in Gethsemane, shortly before Judas arrived to betray him.
-He told Peter, James and John (the three disciples he had asked to stay with him) that he was overwhelmed with anguish (Matthew 26.38).
+Jesus was no stranger to deep anguish.
+His toughest time came in Gethsemane, shortly before Judas arrived to betray him.
+He told Peter, James and John (the three disciples he'd asked to stay with him) that he was overwhelmed with anguish (Matthew 26.38).
 Luke 22.44 tells us that Jesus was so distressed, it looked like he was sweating tears of blood.
 Jesus knew he was facing an utterly terrifying situation, yet he didn’t run away or give in to fear.
 He prayed all the more intently.

 Crucially, Jesus wasn’t praying just because he was facing an extreme situation.
 We need only check the number of times the Bible tells us he went off by himself to pray.
 Prayer was his powerhouse.
 It nourished his relationship with his Father and attested to his Father’s will.
 A clear example and definite clue for us.